ronalearmonth/MRes-Summer-Project---Determinants-of-SCBD-across-spatial-scales/README.md

 Determinants of species contributions to β-diversity across spatial scales - all R code

 Raw data used in this code was collected as part of the Ecological Fractal Network and is available on request.
+The R scripts used to clean this raw data are included in the 'Data cleaning' folder.

-All R scripts used to generate the project results are numbered 1-8 in the order in which they should be run.
+The R scripts used to carry out subsequent analysis of the cleaned data are numbered 1-8 in the order in which they should be run.